Cognigy/Documentation/docs/en/docs/voicegateway/webapp/phone-numbers.md

 You can create more than one phone number.

-After creating a phone number, you can edit or delete it.
+After creating a phone number, you can delete it or edit the Account and Aplication fields.

 <img class="image-center"  src="{{config.site_url}}voicegateway/images/VG-webapp-phone-numbers.png"  width="100%" />